gvwilson/sdxjs/en/src/build-manager/index.md

 %]

 We would normally implement all of the methods required by the `build` method at the same time;
-here, we will write them them one-by-one to make the evolving code easier to follow.
+here, we will write them one-by-one to make the evolving code easier to follow.
 The `loadConfig` method loads the configuration file as the builder object is being constructed: